Optimally Scheduling Public Safety Power Shutoffs

-We assume that the system operator is allowed to exceed the budget but is penalized for each extra PSPS (Section~\ref{sec:add_PSPS}). \item The system operator can recover part of their incurred costs if the number of PSPS is below the budget (Section~\ref{sec:adjustment}). \item The system operator minimizes the number of PSPSs such that the total expected cost is below a threshold that depends on of the initial investment (Section~\ref{sec:minPSPS}). \end{enumerate} For each case, we provide the optimal scheduling policy or an asymptotically equivalent form of it.
+We assume that the system operator is allowed to exceed the budget but is penalized for each extra PSPS{, e.g., due to contractual agreements regarding equipment rental and associated extension costs, and to fixed on-the-ground staff expenditures (Section~\ref{sec:add_PSPS}).} \item The system operator can recover part of their incurred costs if the number of PSPS is below the budget. {For example, community resource centers which are used to support the population during outages do not need to be deployed and costs of personnel salary and food are avoided, and portable back-up generators or hotel ticket vouchers do not need to be provided to medical baseline consumer~\citep{PSPSfactsheer} (Section~\ref{sec:adjustment}).} \item The system operator minimizes the number of PSPSs such that the total expected cost is below a threshold that depends on {the wildfire mitigation strategy investment.
+This scenario applies to, for example, jurisdictions where the system operator is not able to forecast its needs in term of PSPSs, e.g., due to limited experience in regions having not faced powerline-caused wildfire in the recent past (Section~\ref{sec:minPSPS}).} \end{enumerate} For each case, we provide the optimal scheduling policy or an asymptotically equivalent form of it.